AsherJN/media-bias-extention/memory-bank/activeContext.md

   - Added a text bubble for dashboard_item_1 (Overall Bias Score) in the results section
   - Updated saveToHistory() function to use dashboard_item_1 instead of bias_score when saving to history

+### Prompt Customization Fix
+- Fixed issue where custom roles in prompts weren't properly followed when also requiring JSON schema compliance
+- Modified the `concatenatePrompt` function in `promptUtils.js` to place all instructions in the `systemContent` and only the article text in the `userContent`
+- Updated test files to work with the new approach:
+  - `test_prompt_separation.js`
+  - `test_custom_role.js`
+  - `test_backend_direct.js`
+- Updated `custom_role_demo.html` to demonstrate the new approach with different role types
+- Updated documentation in `prompt_customization_fix.md` to reflect the solution
+- Enhanced the backend to ensure proper JSON formatting while maintaining role personality:
+  - Added `response_format={"type": "json_object"}` parameter to the OpenAI API call to force JSON output
+  - Added explicit instructions to maintain the role's personality within JSON fields
+  - This two-part solution ensures the AI model follows both the custom role personality and the JSON schema requirements

 ## Next Steps

 ### Short-term Priorities